 SCHEDULE F – COPY TRADING

-This Schedule F sets out the specific terms that will apply to you when using the copy trading functionality on the eToro platform.
+This Schedule F sets out the specific terms that will apply to you when using the copy trading functionality on the etoro platform.
 In addition, the terms of Appendix 1 of this Schedule F will apply with respect to the Portfolio Diversification Services (as defined below).
 The terms in this Schedule F (including Appendix 1 if applicable) apply to you in addition to the General Terms and Conditions, which apply to all of our services and not just to copy trading.
 Capitalised words in this Schedule F will have the same meaning which are given to those words in the General Terms and Conditions.
 If a term of this Schedule F conflicts with or differs from a term in the General Terms and Conditions, this Schedule F will apply.

 What is copy trading